apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 #### <a name="analyzers"></a>Analyzers

+If no analyzer is specified, then `OakAnalyzer` is used, which uses the Apache Lucene `StandardTokenizer`, the `LowerCaseFilter`, and the `WordDelimiterFilter` with the following options:
+`GENERATE_WORD_PARTS`, `STEM_ENGLISH_POSSESSIVE`, and `GENERATE_NUMBER_PARTS`.

 `@since Oak 1.5.5, 1.4.7, 1.2.19`
-Unless custom analyzer is configured (as documented below), in-built analyzer can be configured to include original term as well to be indexed.
-This is controlled by setting boolean property `indexOriginalTerm` on analyzers node.
+Unless custom analyzer is explicitly configured (as documented below), the built-in analyzer can be configured to include the original term as well (`PRESERVE_ORIGINAL`).
+This is controlled by setting boolean property `indexOriginalTerm` on analyzers node:

     /oak:index/assetType
       - jcr:primaryType = "oak:QueryIndexDefinition"